-BT121 and BT222 Tai Ji 1 and 2 (each course: 1 didactic unit; .5 lab unit; total: 1.5 units)
+BT121 and BT222 Tai Ji 1 and 2 (each course: 1 didactic unit, .5 lab unit) (30 academic hours each)

 This course presents the first third of the Yang style Tai Ji and combines Tai Ji's therapeutic attributes with traditional Chinese philosophy.
 Mastery of movement is achieved through practice and lectures explaining the relationship between structural dynamics, myology, and kinesiology of movement.